Jakeelamb/Ectopic_recombination/Command_workflow.md

 6.)
 Prep files and directories for coverage analysis

-#Create a directory for each genome

-#Split the multi fasta-file into individual files
+#Create a directory for each genome & Split the multi fasta-file into individual files

+grep ">" $filename_complete.fasta > headers.txt

+for line in headers.txt; do
+mkdir $line
+faSplit byname $filename_complete.fasta $line/ ;
+done

 7.)
 Index and calculate coverage for every LTR

+bowtie2-build $line

+bowite2 -1 $trimmed_read1 -2 $trimmed_read2 -x ltr_index  -L 20 --very-sensitive-local -p 14 > $genome_name.sam

+#Need to still figure out how to do the coverage

+opt 1: bedtools coverage (coord : coord) for both ltr and internal extracted from gff3

+opt 2: bedtools genomecov for and provide the entire LTR as the genome